-UPDATE 4-Italy's bonds, bank stocks hammered as Rome, EU draw budget battle lines
+UPDATE 5-Italy's bonds, bank stocks hammered as Rome, EU draw budget battle lines

 Moody’s, which has a negative outlook on Italy’s Baa2 rating, has said it would give its verdict by the end of October.
 S&P is scheduled to review its Italy rating on Oct.
 26.

-Reporting by Dhara Ranasinghe and Danilo Masoni; Additional reporting by Virginia Furness, Abhinav Ramnarayan and Saikat Chatterrjee; Editing by Mark Heinrich
+Reporting by Dhara Ranasinghe and Danilo Masoni; Additional reporting by Virginia Furness, Abhinav Ramnarayan and Saikat Chatterrjee; Editing by Mark Heinrich and Jon Boyle